 The Organization receives grants from public government entities in which the Organization is requested to perform services specific to those clients impacted by domestic violence.
 Revenue is recognized in the accounting period when the allowable expenses for the grant are incurred.
 Revenue from grants are reported as without donor restrictions when the barriers are overcome and revenue is earned.
 The Organization submits the request for reimbursement to the funder as all public government contracts are compensated on a reimbursable basis.
-As of September 30, 2022, there was conditional grants of approximately \$2,187,700 which are expected to be recognized in future years when the conditions are met.
-As of September 30, 2022, there was approximately \$650,000 of conditional grants passed through to sub-recipients for which expenditures were yet to be incurred and are expected to be paid in future years when the conditions are met.
+As of September 30, 2023 and 2022, there were conditional grants of approximately \$3,548,310 and \$2,187,700, respectively, which are expected to be recognized in future years when the conditions are met.
+As of September 30, 2023 and 2022, there was approximately \$650,000 of conditional grants passed through to sub-recipients for which expenditures were yet to be incurred and are expected to be paid in future years when the conditions are met.
+Approximately half of the conditional grant revenue and all the conditional grant payable relates to grants that expire in 2027.